stephen1cowley/additive-cad/README.md

 ```
 python run_experiment.py --config path/to/config.json
 ```
-See `src/experiment_types.py` for the required schema.
+See `src/experiment_types.py` for the required schema, which defines the hyperparameters of the desired experiment e.g. dataset, what CAD/Additive CAD coefficients to use etc.